 (b) The real estate shall be improved with a structure designed for residential use for one family or the loan is made to finance the construction of a structure designed for residential use for one family.
-Where the loan is made to finance construction, there shall not be disbursed on said loan in excess of eighty percent of the fair market value of the real estate unless construction has been fully completed and title is in the name of the owner who is occupying or will occupy the home as his residence or unless the owner is the buyer who has executed an agreement with the association assuming and agreeing to pay the mortgage. (c) The principal of the obligation of the loan shall not exceed thirty thousand dollars (\$30,000) unless the department by regulation approves the granting of loans under this subsection in amounts greater than thirty thousand dollars (\$30,000) which regulation, however, shall not authorize loans in excess of ninety percent of the fair market value of the property.
+Where the loan is made to finance construction, there shall not be disbursed on said loan in excess of eighty percent of the fair market value of the real estate unless construction has been fully completed and title is in the name of the owner who is occupying or will occupy the home as his residence or unless the owner is the buyer who has executed an agreement with the association assuming and agreeing to pay the mortgage.

+(c) The principal of the obligation of the loan shall not exceed thirty thousand dollars (\$30,000) unless the department by regulation approves the granting of loans under this subsection in amounts greater than thirty thousand dollars (\$30,000).